 “All of us need to understand the importance of branding… we are CEOs of our own companies: Me Inc. … our most important job is to be head marketer for the brand called you”Tom Peters in Fast Company

-Here are 10 books to help you get started on building a strong and memorable personal brand.
+Here are 10 of the best personal branding books to help you get started on building a strong and memorable personal brand.

 Author: Susan Chritton